 Difference between Salary & Payroll

-There are many differences between Salary and Payroll, important ones of which are:
+There are many differences between Salary and Payroll accounting, important ones of which are:

-- Salary refers to the fixed amount earned by an employee in the course of his employment.
-In contrast, payroll is a proper function used my employers to process and record salaries or wages paid to employees.
+- Salary refers to the fixed amount earned by an employee during his employment.
+In contrast, payroll is a proper function used by my employers to process and record salaries or wages paid to employees.

 - Salary is a condition of employment, whereas payroll is a process.

-This article has been a guide to what is payroll and its definition.
-Here we discuss the process, components, and different ways to run a payroll along with advantages and disadvantages.
+This article has been a guide to Payroll and its definition.
+Here we explain its process, components, tax, deductions, advantages, and disadvantages.
 You may learn more about financing from the following articles –